rsquaredacademy-education/DSCE_BAC/README.md

 -   knitr
 -   devtools
 -   forcats
--   magrittr
+-   caret

-Once you download the workshop materials, run the script to download the above packages as shown in the below video:
+Once you download the workshop materials, run the script (`package_download.R`) in the `R` folder to download the above packages as shown in the below video:

 -   [R Packages Installation Demo](https://vimeo.com/265157256)

+To test if a package has been correctly installed or not, type `library(packagename)` in the RStudio console.
+For example, to test if **readr** package has been installed, type `library(readr)` in the R console.
+If the package has not been installed correctly, you will get the following error message:

+`Error in library(readr) : there is no package called ‘readr’`

+There will be no error message if the package has been correctly installed.

 ### Anaconda